 By DR MATTHEW CHODKOWSKI AND DR TERRY SCHINDLER

-The contemporary postindustrial approach to leader development gets below the surface of an individual’s personality, style, and behaviour.
-It focuses instead on the person’s deep underlying assumptions, beliefs and motives – the thoughts that determine and drive their behaviours.
-So, becoming a great leader is less about Google’s Top 10 traits and more about reassessing how you think about leadership.
+Contemporary (postindustrial) leadership development gets below the surface level of a leader’s personality, style and behaviour.
+It uniquely focuses on the leader’s deep underlying assumptions, beliefs and motives – the thoughts that determine and drive their behaviours.
+It also exposes and debunks long-held and popular management myths about people, human nature, change and organisational culture.

 Empirical research conclusively demonstrates that to change the way we lead, we must first change the way we think about leading and supplant management myths with profound knowledge based on theory.
 During this paradigm shift, ideas of leadership and leader development must change in tandem.
 When thinking about how to develop leaders, it matters what leadership is assumed to be.
 Models of leadership in which one person is identified as the leader and others are characterised as followers are no longer adequate and appropriate in this new economic era.

 We must challenge the central orthodoxy in the field of conventional leadership development and help organisations transform their cultures one leader at a time.
 This can be accomplished by exposing participants to contemporary leadership concepts, helping them discover how to internalise principles at the motive level, and supporting them to challenge and change the assumptions that determine their beliefs and influence their behaviours.

 In the new economic era of the 21st century, we must focus on overcoming the gravitational pull of the leader-centric paradigm, ad contributing to the development of a more sophisticated understanding of leadership as a collaborative social phenomenon.